joshpeterson/summa/book/first_part_of_the_second_part/treatise_on_law/of_the_eternal_law/prologue.md

 (4) Whether necessary things are subject to the eternal law?
 (5) Whether natural contingencies are subject to the eternal law?
 (6) Whether all human things are subject to it?

-* Whether The Eternal Law Is A Sovereign Type Existing In God?
-* Whether The Eternal Law Is Known To All?
-* Whether Every Law Is Derived From The Eternal Law?
-* Whether Necessary And Eternal Things Are Subject To The Eternal Law?
-* Whether Natural Contingents Are Subject To The Eternal Law?
-* Whether All Human Affairs Are Subject To The Eternal Law?